SClements1981/Diamond-Detailing/README.md

 - __Services__

-    - Users will see another image of work carrried out by Diamond detailing.
+    - Users will see another image of work carried out by Diamond detailing.
     - Service lists appear under the image in a list format, these are full responsive between media sizes.
     - On larger screens, users will see an additional image between the service list, this uses up white space and looks visually pleasing.